Crocetin

-Crocetin is a natural apocarotenoid dicarboxylic acid that is found in the crocus flower together with its glycoside, crocin, and Gardenia jasminoides fruits.
-It forms brick red crystals with a melting point of 285°C.
+Crocetin is a natural apocarotenoid dicarboxylic acid, a diterpenoid, and a branched-chain dicarboxylic acid.
+It was the first plant carotenoid to be recognized as early as 1818 while the history of saffron cultivation reaches back more than 3,000 years.
+The major active ingredient of saffron is the yellow pigment crocin 2 (three other derivatives with different glycosylations are known) containing a gentiobiose (disaccharide) group at each end of the molecule.
+It is found in the crocus flower together with its glycoside, crocin, and Gardenia jasminoides fruits.
+It is also known as crocetic acid.
+It forms brick red crystals with a melting point of 285 °C.

 The chemical structure of crocetin forms the central core of crocin, the compound responsible for the color of saffron.
+Crocetin is usually extracted commercially from gardenia fruit, due to the high cost of saffron.

+A simple and specific HPLC-UV method has been developed to quantify the five major biologically active ingredients of saffron, namely the four crocins and crocetin.

 Cell studies

 Crocin and crocetin may provide neuroprotection in rats by reducing the production of various neurotoxic molecules, based on an in-vitro cell study.

 Physiological effects

 A 2009 study involving 14 individuals indicated that oral administration of crocetin may decrease the effects of physical fatigue in healthy men.

 A 2010 pilot study investigated the effect of crocetin on sleep.
 The clinical trial comprised a double-blind, placebo-controlled, crossover trial of 21 healthy adult men with a mild sleep complaint.
 It concluded that crocetin may (p=0.025) contribute to improving the quality of sleep.

 In high concentrations, it has protective effects against retinal damage in vitro and in vivo.